surniaulula/wpsso/readme.txt

 Official announcement: N/A

-Please note: This latest release includes many core filter name changes -- if you use additional WPSSO extensions, please make sure you update these as well.
+Please note: This latest release includes many core filter name changes -- **if you use additional WPSSO extensions, please make sure you update these as well**.

 * **New Features**
 	* *None*